hadiidbouk/sparkle-test-app/README.md

 # Sparkle Test App

-A very basic project helpful for testing the Sparkle framework, it contains:
+A sample project for testing the [autosparkle](https://github.com/hadiidbouk/autosparkle) command line tool.

+The project consists of:
 - A macOS App
 - An XPC Service
 - Command Line Tool